ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 First, you open a div with the class `navbar navbar-expand-lg navbar-light bg-light`.
 Bootstrap creates a (responsive) navigation menu.
 Its horizontal padding is removed at breakpoints lower than the specified `navbar-expand-lg` class.
 This ensures your are not doubling up on padding unnecessarily on lower viewports when your navbar is collapsed.
 Theming the navbar will be done by `navbar-light bg-light`.
 You can try `navbar-dark bg-dark` or `navbar-dark bg-primary` as well (take a look at [Color shemes](http://getbootstrap.com/docs/4.0/components/navbar/#color-schemes)).
 Although it’s not required, you can wrap a navbar in div with the class `container` to center it on a page.

 What follows is the link to the site name.
 The class `navbar-brand` formats the presentation of the site name.
 The Joomla!™ API gives you a target (href) to the base URL.
-Important here is the backslash (/) at the end.
+Important here is the slash (/) at the end.
+If you open a tag you have to close it, too.
+Normally you do it separat (e.g. `<div></div>`) but you can do it the short way (e.g. `<div />`), when no value between the opening and closing tag is needed.
 About the predefined variable $app you have to get the site name from the configuration and display it.

 With the site name on the left the toggle button comes on the right.
 The toggler appears only on small devices.
 Its a `button` with the class `navbar-toggle`.
 The `data-toggle` attribute has the value `collapse`, so the navigation can toggle in and out.
 The target (attribute `data-target`) is the ID `#nav-modules`.
 Below you write in a div with the same ID (`#navbar-modules`) a module position called `navbar`.